eijiuchiyama/treina-rede/README.md

 valida_dados.py does the prediction using the data of the patients we want to predict in dados_validar.csv and creates a new file, predictions.csv, with the results.

+This work used data obtained from the COVID-19 Data Sharing/BR, available at https://repositoriodatasharingfapesp.uspdigital.usp.br/.